algorithmacademy/AlgoAcademy/README.md

 # Welcome to Algorithm Academy

 It started before the summer of 2016.
-A couple friends were experience difficulty interviewing and one was soon to interview for a senior dev role at Uber, and another as a developer at facebook and were trying to figure out why.
+A couple friends were experiencing difficulty interviewing and one was soon to interview for a senior dev role at Uber, and another as a developer at facebook and were trying to figure out why.